feast-dev/feast/docs/reference/feature-servers/python-feature-server.md

   }' | jq
 ```

-### Pushing features to the online store
+### Pushing features to the online and offline stores
-You can push data corresponding to a push source to the online store (note that timestamps need to be strings):
+You can push data corresponding to a push source to the online and offline stores (note that timestamps need to be strings):

-You can also define a pushmode to push offline data, either to the online store, offline store, or both.
-The feature server will throw an error if the online/offline
-store doesn't support the push api functionality.
+You can also define a pushmode to push stream or batch data, either to the online store, offline store, or both.
+The feature server will throw an error if the online/offline store doesn't support the push api functionality.

-The request definition for pushmode is a string parameter `to` where the options are: ["online", "offline", "both"].
+The request definition for pushmode is a string parameter `to` where the options are: ["online", "offline", "online_and_offline"].
 ```text
 curl -X POST "http://localhost:6566/push" -d '{
     "push_source_name": "driver_hourly_stats_push_source",